City-of-Helsinki/drupal-helfi-scraping-tool/README.md

 * It scrapes the contents of the .html files
   * To make it faster, it can filter files to be scanned based on filename, filecontents
   * With the selected set of files, it performs a scrape using CSS selector
-* It returns the selected fields in a .json file, that can be previewed even while the scraping is ongoing
+* It returns the selected fields into  app/scraped_data.json file, that can be previewed even while the scraping is ongoing

 ## Installing